 In Côte d'Ivoire, farms are around 5.12 hectares in size, with an average of 3.61 hectares primarily dedicated to cocoa.
-The yield sourced from, on average, 1,352 cocoa trees per hectare, is around 341 kg.
+The yield sourced from, on average, 1,352 cocoa trees per hectare, is around 341 kg2.
 This means farmers face a challenge when it comes to making a living from a small farm.
-It is also very difficult to increase cocoa production without investing in labor-intensive and time consuming pre-harvest activities and costly farm inputs.
+It is also very difficult to increase cocoa production without investing in labor-intensive and timeconsuming pre-harvest activities and costly farm inputs.

-At the same time, cocoa accounts for a significant part of these smallholder farmers' income, 70% to 85% in Côte d'Ivoire and two-thirds in Ghana.
+At the same time, cocoa accounts for a significant part of these smallholder farmers' income, 70% to 85% in Côte d'Ivoire3 and two-thirds in Ghana4.

-As we progress towards our 2025 target to have more than 500,000 farmers in our supply chain lifted out of poverty, our focus is to continue supporting farmers to modernize agriculture and cultivation methods, increase yields, diversify income and professionalize farming practices.
+As we progress towards our 2025 target to have more than 500,000 farmers in our supply chain lifted out of poverty, our focus is to continue supporting farmers to modernize agriculture and cultivation methods, hectares covered by programs to support farmers with subsidized soil inputs and paid labor teams increase yields, diversify income and professionalize farming practices.

 We are focusing on three main components to improve a cocoa farmer's quality yield per hectare: improved planting material, productivity packages and financial support for third-party labor services.
 Because we believe that low levels of farm investment are the key challenge that must be addressed.
 In addition, Barry Callebaut is working alongside customers on several premium paying programs.